dekelpilli/campaign4/README.md

 - Gems contain a monster passive from a monster of CR up to the gem's limit.
 - You can obtain gems by selling talismans.
 - You can craft talismans by destroying another talisman and choosing a mod from the destroyed talisman to add to the base talisman.
 This replaces the mod on the base talisman on the equivalent slot (talismans have 3 different slots, each with different types of modifiers).
+- You may choose to trigger your gem's passive outside of combat no more than once per long rest, lasting for a minute.

 More details:
 - Gems worn by downed players are inactive.